April 14, 1986: The “low-cost” Macintosh 512Ke brings hardware upgrades — and a bit of confusion — to the low end of the Mac lineup.

 More confusion: Mac 512Ke gets a face-lift

-To add one final complication for Mac completists, in 1987 Apple gave the Macintosh 512Ke an aesthetic face-lift by switching over to the Platinum color scheme.
-That meant switching the 512Ke’s front bezel to that of the Macintosh Plus.
+To add one final complication for Mac completists, in 1987 Apple gave the Macintosh 512Ke an aesthetic face-lift by switching to the Platinum color scheme.
+That meant changing the 512Ke’s front bezel to that of the Macintosh Plus.
 But the internals and name remained the same.

 Apple ultimately canceled the computer in September 1987.